zm1990s/dify-docs/en/getting-started/install-self-hosted/environments.md

 Currently, the version check interface based on CloudFlare Worker is not directly accessible in China.
 Setting this variable to an empty value will disable this API call.

+#### TEXT\_GENERATION\_TIMEOUT\_MS

+Default value: 60000 (milliseconds).
+Specifies the timeout for text generation and workflow processes.
+This setting prevents system-wide service disruptions caused by individual processes exceeding their allocated time.

 #### OPENAI_API_BASE

 Used to change the OpenAI base address, default is [https://api.openai.com/v1](https://api.openai.com/v1).